fbpx

 more than usual withdrawals from the elder’s bank account

-• Checks written to unusual recipients
+• Checks are written to unusual recipients

 • Additional names being added to your loved one’s bank account